iPhone Overheating: Why It Happens and How to Cool It Down

 2. After a big update, leave the phone on Wi-Fi and plugged in overnight so background tasks can finish before heavy use.

-3. If overheating started with a specific iOS version, check Apple’s community forums for confirmed bug reports and a timeline for a fix.
+3. If overheating started with a specific iOS version, check Apple’s community forums for confirmed bug reports and a fix timeline.

 An iPhone left on a car dashboard in summer can exceed its safe temperature range in minutes, even with the screen off.
-The glass back absorbs radiant heat rapidly, and a dark case speeds things up further.
+The glass back absorbs radiant heat fast, and a dark case speeds it up further.

 How to fix it

-1. Keep the phone in a bag or pocket when outdoors — never on a surface in direct sunlight.
+1. Keep the phone in a bag or pocket outdoors, never on a surface in direct sunlight.

 2. Never leave it in a parked car; interior temperatures can reach 130°F (54°C) or higher on a warm day.

-3. If it has already overheated outdoors, move it to shade and allow it to cool naturally.
+3. If it has already overheated outdoors, move it into shade and let it cool naturally.

 Scenario Normal?
 What to Do